 We have entered into indemnification agreements with each of our current directors and executive officers.
 We anticipate that future directors and executive officers will enter into indemnification arrangements with us in substantially similar form.
-The indemnification agreements generally provide, among other things, that we will indemnify and hold harmless each indemnite to the full lest extent permitted by applicable law from and against all expenses, losses, damages, judgments, fines and other specified costs that may result or arise in connection with such indemnite expense in a function with such indemnite expenses in the provide that, upon an indemniter is request and subject to certain conditions, we will advance expenses to the indemnite.
-Pursuant to the indemnification agreements, an indemnite is presumed to be entitled to indemnification, and we have the burden of proving otherwise.
+The indemnification agreements generally provide, among other things, that we will indemnify and hold harmless each indemnitee to the fullest extent permitted by applicable law from and against all expenses, losses, damages, judgments, fines and other specified costs that may result or arise in connection with such indemnitee serving in his or her capacity as a director or executive officer of the Company or serving at our direction as a director, officer, employee or agent of another entity.
+These agreements further provide that, upon an indemnitie-2 request and subject to certain conditions, we will advance expenses to the indemnite.
+Pursuant to the indemnitication agreements, an indemnitie is presumed to be entitled to indemnitication, and we have the burden of proving other provise.
 The indemnification agreements also provide that, to the extent that we maintain an insurance policy providing liability insurance for directors, officers, employees, agents or fiduciaries of the Company, indemnitees shall be covered by such policy to the maximum extent of the available coverage.
-The foregoing is only a brief description of the indemnification agreements, does not purpor to be complete and is qualified in its entirety by reference to the Company's form of indemnification agreement, which previously has been filed with the SEC.
+The foregoing is only a brief description of the indemnification agreements, does not purport to be complete and is qualified in its entirety by reference to the Company's form of indemnification agreement, which previously has been filed with the SEC.

-Other Transaction
+Other Transactions